drishyadipshali/htmlclass/README.md

 3) insert a photo with a folder and height should be 400 px and width should be 500 px .

+4) Create a table with five rows and three column .